 Easter just isn’t Easter without an egg hunt.
 And a brilliant one at that.
 While it can be filled with maps, clues and friendly competition for older children, it needs to be a teeny bit easier for toddlers…

 Dry weather?
 Check.
 Baskets at the ready?
 Check.
 Enough eggs to go round?
-Err… When you’ve got a toddler around 24/7, pulling together all of the components for an ah-mazing Easter egg hunt on the down-low can be quite a task.
-But with our egg-stra (see what we did there?) helpful tips, there’s no reason why it shouldn’t all go to plan and leave you with one happy little hunter.
+Err… With a toddler in tow, putting together all of the components for an ah-mazing Easter egg hunt on the down-low can be quite a task.
+But with our egg-stra helpful tips, there’s no reason why it shouldn’t all go to plan and leave you with one happy little hunter.

 If your hunt will include more than one child, aim to avoid the tears by colour coding the eggs and ask each tot to search for only a particular colour.
 Just make sure you count each colour correctly before hiding them…